 As an elected official, the Cook County State's Attorney is under political pressure, especially in Chicago and the suburbs, to seek jail time in gun cases, even for people with no criminal background.
 More than anyone, Chicago UUW lawyers know the feeling of having a client who has never been in trouble with the law, and is now facing jail time just for having a gun.

 First Time Weapons Offender Program for Defendants Under 21 Years-Old

-As of January 1, 2018, entry into the First Time Weapon Offender Program is possible for defendants under 21 years-old charged with UUW and Aggravated UUW.4 There are many things that can disqualify you from getting into the program, but, if the prosector agrees and you successfully finish it, the case against you is dismissed without any jail time, guilty plea or conviction.
+As of January 1, 2018, entry into the First Time Weapon Offender Program is possible for defendants under 21 years-old charged with UUW and Aggravated UUW.4 There are many things that can disqualify you from getting into the program, but, if the prosector agrees and you successfully finish it, the case against you is dismissed.

 This program is truly an excellent possibility for those eligible.
 For information on strategies to secure such an agreement in your case, read my guide on Your Settlement Options.